burrrata/cryptoeconomics.study_rust_edition/src/ch1/chapter_summary.md

 <br><br><br>

-Core Concepts:
-- When you use a centralized database you trust that they have the correct state.
-- The central operator controls:
-    - accounts / identity
-    - tx / operations
-    - history / data
-    - creation of new data

-<br><br><br>

 So to recap...

-The bank:
+The centralized database manager:
-- gets to print money out of thin air
+- gets to create new data and accounts out of thin air (or money and debt)
-- controls the access to the movement and informatino of that money
+- controls read/write access to that data (ability to move/create money)
-- has minimal downside when things go wrong due to bailouts and insurance
+- has minimal downside when things go wrong due to bailouts and insurance (what is regulatory capture?)

 The users:
-- trust the bank
+- trust the central operator is showing them the correct state for their data or money
-- are only allows as much money as they can figure out how to convince the bank or anyone else to give them
+- are only allowed as much money or control as they can figure out how to convince the bank or anyone else to give them
 - get their lives turned upside down if things go wrong

 Seems a little odd that such an essential piece of modern living is so opaque and fragile... 🤔